MicrosoftDocs/SupportArticles-docs/support/windows-server/windows-security/access-checks-windows-apis-return-incorrect-results.md

   - If you check the effective permissions for an Active Directory object, run the administrative tools on a domain controller that has a full copy of the object (configuration naming context (NC), domain NC, or application NC).
   - If you check the effective permissions for a clustered resource, you can run the administrative tools from any cluster node.
 Alternatively, run the administrative tools from the resource server.

-- **Turn off Kerberos S4U:** Switch the AuthZ engine to avoid the Kerberos S4U approach.
-Also, revert to Active Directory (AD) Lightweight Directory Access Protocol (LDAP) and standalone server Security Account Manager (SAM) queries to collect the users group list by using the **UseGroupRecursion** registry entry.
-To do this, follow these steps:
+- **Turn off Kerberos S4U:** Switch the Authz engine from the Kerberos S4U approach to Active Directory (AD) Lightweight Directory Access Protocol (LDAP) and standalone server Security Account Manager (SAM) queries to collect the user's group list.
+To do this, follow these steps to configure the **UseGroupRecursion** registry entry:

   1. Open Registry Editor, and then navigate to the **HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Authz** subkey.
   1. Select **Edit** > **New** > **DWORD Value**.